damianbaar/re-define/README.md

 re-define
 ```

-* in case of mess
+* when piping
+(note: for piping mode, built in filters for folders and files are disabled)

 ```
 find . -type f -name '*js' | re-define --return main -externals 'jquery#this.jquery,deps_template#this.deps.template'